PrefectHQ/prefect/docs/concepts/deployments-ux.md

 #### Reusing Configuration Across Deployments

-Because a project's `prefect.yaml` file is a standard YAML file, you can use [YAML aliases](https://yaml.org/spec/1.2.2/#71-alias-nodes) to reuse configuration across deployments.
+Because a `prefect.yaml` file is a standard YAML file, you can use [YAML aliases](https://yaml.org/spec/1.2.2/#71-alias-nodes) to reuse configuration across deployments.

 This functionality is useful when multiple deployments need to share the work pool configuration, deployment actions, or other configurations.